 Line 4: Condition statement succeeded: fuchsia.BIND_PROTOCOL == fuchsia.usb.BIND_PROTOCOL.INTERFACE; Line 6: If statement condition failed: fuchsia.BIND_USB_VID == fuchsia.usb.BIND_USB_VID.INTEL Actual value of `fuchsia.BIND_USB_VID` was `fuchsia.usb.BIND_USB_VID.REALTEK` [0xbda].
 Line 9: If statement condition succeeded: fuchsia.BIND_USB_VID == fuchsia.usb.BIND_USB_VID.REALTEK Line 11: Accept statement succeeded.
 Value of `fuchsia.BIND_USB_CLASS` was `fuchsia.usb.BIND_USB_CLASS.VIDEO` [0xe].
 Driver binds to device.

-The trace shows the outcome of each statement that was reached while executing the bind program:
+The trace shows the outcome of each statement that was reached while executing the bind rules:

 - The device has the USB device protocol, so the first condition statement is satisfied.

 - The device's vendor ID is REALTEK, so the second branch of the if statement is taken.

 - The device has one of the two accepted classes (video), so the accept statement is satisfied.

 The debugger outputs that the driver would successfully bind to a device with these properties.